W5DEV/python-legends-and-legacies/README.md

 Legends & Legacies is a text-based role-playing game that allows the player to create a character and explore a world filled with adventure, danger, and mystery.
 The player will be able to make choices that will affect the outcome of the story, and will have to use their wits and skills to survive in a world where danger lurks around every corner.

 This game is currently in the engine/rules development phase.
-The game is being developed in Python, and will be based on the rules outlined at [D&D Beyond](https://www.dndbeyond.com/).
+The game is being developed in Python, and will be loosely based on rules commonly found in popular RPG games.

 Any contributions are welcome, and can be made by forking the repository and submitting a pull request.
 It should also be noted that while in the engine/rules development phase, the code can and will be constantly changed and refactored as improvements and optimizations are made.